 TG: In Hip Hop we have so many styles and what we do is say stick in your styles.
-No, you’re just a popper, so stay in your little box you a Bboy stick to your box.
+No, you’re just a popper, so stay in your little box, you're a B-Boy stick to your box.
 I think it’s about I like that popping move I’m gonna take it, I like that breaking move I’m gonna take it, it’s about picking up the juicy and beautiful things you like.
-Through that experience we had a chance to explore that and all my dancers now know how to perfrom and how to be on stage.
+Through that experience we had a chance to explore that and all my dancers now know how to perform and how to be on stage.
 They’re all rounders.

 IA: Is there anyone/thing else Jo?